Pivot Performance Turf

 Sustainability storytelling system

-On-site video made the progress real, showing the ingenuity and engineering behind it.
+On-site video showed the progress in action and shared the ingenuity and engineering behind it.

-Employee communications helped workers see the impact of their contributions.
+Employee communications instilled pride in the workforce for their contributions.

 Altogether it enabled Kennecott to communicate its work to be a better neighbor.